Worrying about what people think comes in many shapes and forms. And it is one of the most common questions that comes up in my practice.

 Once you understand this human instinct to seek approval, you can move onto the next step, which is to…

-Oftentimes we don’t even notice what we are saying to ourselves when we are worrying about what others think.
-Once you start to really look at what you are thinking, you’ll find that the assumptions you’re making about others don’t make a lot of sense.
+Oftentimes we don’t even notice what we are saying to ourselves when we are worrying about what people think.
+Once you start to look at what you are thinking, you’ll find that the assumptions you’re making about others don’t make a lot of sense.

-It might be tough to hear, but one of these silly assumptions is that others are thinking about you so much to begin with!
+It might be tough to hear, but no one is thinking about you as much as you think they are!

 One of the best ways to stop worrying about what others think is to shift where you put your energy.
-If you find yourself doing it, tell yourself to “STOP!” and look the other way.
+If you find yourself doing it, tell yourself to “STOP!”
+Look the other way.
 Focus instead on yourself, what you want, and what you believe in.

 Sometimes it can be difficult to get in touch with yourself after spending so much time worrying about what others think.
 Going to therapy, talking to a trusted loved one, or exploring interests are ways to get to know yourself better.

-It can also help to reflect on where these worries even came from (hint: usually it’s messaging we received from our upbringing).
-Once you know the source, you can pause and challenge that source if it doesn’t ring true for you in the here and now.
+It can also help to reflect on where worrying about what other people think even came from.
+Oftentimes, it’s messaging we received from our upbringing.
+Once you know the source, you can pause and challenge that source if it doesn’t ring true for you anymore.

-Once you know yourself, you can more confidently stand in what you believe without letting the fear of what others think control your decisions.
+Once you know yourself, you can more confidently stand in what you believe in and gain more control over your decisions, without worrying about what people think.

-Did any of these tips resonate, or is there anything else you’ve tried that has helped you worry less about what others think?
+Did any of these tips resonate, or is there anything else you’ve tried that has helped you to stop worrying about what other people think?
 I’d love to hear from you, so let me know!